triadic-cosmos/triadic-cosmos/README.md

 and ecosystem‑based AGI as structural laws of cognition.
 It demonstrates that intelligence is not a property of monoliths, but of **ecosystems**.

-### 🧠 Fun Fact — Why This Paper Matters in Today’s AGI Discourse
+### 🧠 Fun Fact: Why This Paper Matters in Today’s AGI Discourse

 Paper **#49 — The Lifecycle Architecture of Synthetic Cognition**
 arrives in a global AGI discourse still shaped by a familiar assumption: